ombulabs/blog/_posts/2019-06-07-conventions-and-rubocop.markdown

 understand code-base.
 The sort of code base that makes you hate your job.
-Often it comes down to poor design, but [code conventions](https://en.wikipedia.org/wiki/Coding_conventions) also play a large part in wether you wake up dreading your job in the morning.
+Often it comes down to poor design, but [code conventions](https://en.wikipedia.org/wiki/Coding_conventions) also play a large part in whether you wake up dreading your job in the morning.
 The overall design (choice of design patterns and how modules and classes are organized and factored) is the long range, big picture strategy of how an application will be made.
 Code